dottjt/AwfulCms/README.md

 **Note: This thing is sufficiently complex and does significantly more than can be summarised.** Below I have provided a layman's overview of the project so you can better understand it :+1:

-In addition, here's an example of an affiliate website so you can better understand the purpose of the final product (the link may potentially be broken or the website incomplete, as I test features):
+In addition, here's an example of an affiliate website (the link may potentially be broken or the website incomplete, as I add and test features):

 https://awfulchristmas.com/